itsN1X/8761_meefsol/README.md

-# 8761_meffsol
+# 8761_meefsol
-Solutions to Meff's Problems
+Solutions to Maff's Problems